IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-indigo-emulator.md

 ---
-title: The IndiGO Emulator
+title: The TomTom IndiGO Emulator
 ---

-IndiGO can run on Android emulators (Android Virtual Devices, AVDs) in addition to the reference or demo hardware (Samsung Galaxy Tab S5e).
-A special Android emulator configuration has been created for running IndiGO.
+TomTom IndiGO can run on Android emulators (Android Virtual Devices, AVDs) in addition to the reference or demo hardware (Samsung Galaxy Tab S5e).
+A special Android emulator configuration has been created for running TomTom IndiGO.
 This configuration contains a number of customizations to the emulator hardware and the Android platform on which it runs.
-This emulator can be used for development on top of IndiGO and runs x86\_64 AOSP with Android 11 Automotive.
+This emulator can be used for development on top of TomTom IndiGO and runs x86\_64 AOSP with Android 11 Automotive.

-__Note:__ The IndiGO platform also runs on a standard Android device, with an IndiGO-supported CPU architecture.
-However, some features may not work as IndiGO is implemented for the Android Automotive variant.
+__Note:__ The TomTom IndiGO platform also runs on a standard Android device, with a TomTom IndiGO-supported CPU architecture.
+However, some features may not work as TomTom IndiGO is implemented for the Android Automotive variant.

-## The IndiGO emulator image
+## The TomTom IndiGO emulator image

-Follow these steps to install the IndiGO emulator image in Android Studio:
+Follow these steps to install the TomTom IndiGO emulator image in Android Studio:

 - Copy the file `docs/resources/devices.xml` (from the `examples` source), to your `~/.android/` folder.